armanjindal/armanjindal/README.md

 # 🌊 Arman Jindal

-Motivated by digital craft and the vision that technology can connect us more deeply to people, places, the past and the planet, I'm a software engineer by passion and profession.
-Most at home on the server side, working on data pipelines and standing up infrastructure, that said, I am a full-stack/multistack programmer who focuses on problems rather than tools.
-Now I am leveling up my front-end skills as I create a real-time map of events in NYC.
-I am tenacious, coachable, and relentlessly curious, and seeking for a full-time role on a team of ambitious and passionate builders.
+Driven by craft and the belief that technology can connect us more deeply to each other, our past, and our planet, I'm a software engineer by passion and profession.
+Most at home on the server side — working on data pipelines and standing up infrastructure — I am a full-stack/multistack programmer focused on problems rather than tools.
+I am leveling up my front-end/product skills by creating a real-time map of events in NYC.
+I am tenacious, coachable, and relentlessly curious, and I am seeking a full-time role on a team of ambitious builders.

 Portfolio:
 - Real Time Event Map (NYC): Ongoing [Blue-Sync](https://github.com/armanjindal/blue-sync)